evamaiwinston/diy-spotify/README.md

-# This is a DIY Spotify Project I made for Intro to Computing
+# This is a DIY Spotify Project for Intro to Computing

 In this project I built a web-based music player that resembles Spotify, but contains my friend's and my favorite songs/covers that aren't availble on Spotify.